 Failure to follow the above can result in messages being sent that are not from the same epoch, as each message runs on its own counter and updating the interval does not update the counter for a message until that counter = 0.

-The GPGSV sentence (enabled by default) does not transmit prior to having satellite data, and thus the counter for that message is not active until it has data.
+It is necessary to mention here that the GPGSV sentence (enabled by default) does not transmit prior to having satellite data, and thus the counter for that message is not active until it has data.
 If the message rate is changed before the GPGSV sentence is sent, it is possible for the GPGSV sentence(s) to be out of sync with the rest of the sentences when they do begin.
-This is a condition that could occur on a power cycle if the message rate is other than 1 second and the GPGSV sentence is enabled.
+This is a condition that could occur on a power cycle if the message rate is other than 1s and the GPGSV sentence is enabled.
 If this occurs, the message rate should be set back to 1 second until all messages are on the same epoch, and then the new message rate can be changed.